KeyanSong/431-2018/calendar.md

 This is the calendar for Dr. Love's Section 1 of 431 in Fall 2018.
 All class meetings are scheduled for 1:00 PM to 2:15 PM in room E321-323 on the third floor of the Robbins building at the School of Medicine.

-The early classes (especially Classes 2-6) are more about R and R Studio than about "statistics".
-Once everyone's gotten rolling, our approach changes a bit to focus more on statistical concerns, and less on the technology.

 Books we are reading:

 - **Silver** - this is *The Signal and the Noise* by Nate Silver, which you need to [purchase for this course](https://thomaselove.github.io/2018-431-syllabus/index.html#what-do-i-need-to-buy).
 Some chapters are going to feel more relevant to you than others, and that's fine.